 We generate a number of random samples, from 64 to millions, of atomic positions evenly distributed inside the disk, compute the transmitted light as a function of the detuning $\Delta$ for each sample, and average the results.
 We report the optical thickness $D$ defined in terms of power transmission coefficient $T$ as $D=-\ln T$.
 The advantage here is that in a medium that obeys Beer's law the optical thickness would be linearly proportional to the thickness $h$, but would otherwise have the same line shape $D(\Delta)$ for all thicknesses.
 The scale of computations can be large; a publication-scale project can take $10^5$ hours of CPU time.
 The production runs we are discussing in the present chapter were mostly done on what is functionally a very large computer cluster, the Open Science Grid~\cite{OSG}.

 Figure~\ref{HOMO_D} shows the optical thickness $D$ as a function of detuning $\Delta$ for the sample thicknesses $hk=0.25, 0.5, 1.0$ and $2.0$, with the corresponding atom numbers $N=128, 256, 512,$ and $1024$.
-For comparison we also give the predicted LL shift of this atom density as the dashed vertical line.
+For comparison we also give the predicted LL shift of this atom density as a dashed vertical line.
 The absorption lines are not Lorentzian.
 While the line broadens with increasing atom number and may be noticeably asymmetric, the maximum nevertheless moves very little.
 The shift, if any, is at most a few percent of the LL shift.
-There is no manifest LL shift, nor a CLS.
+No manifest LL shift is present, nor a CLS.
 Given that the LL shift comes from a universally accepted and widely used local-field arguments, its absence in the simulations is quite remarkable.

-Before introducing new factors into our simulations such as the actual motion of the atoms, we repeat the numerical experiments with stationary atoms in the circular disk, except that this time we assume that the resonance frequency of each atom is also shifted by a Gaussian random variable with zero mean and the rms value $\omega_D=100\gamma$.
-This is a basic model for the Doppler shifts that follow from the motion of the atoms.
-Since we have a different resonance frequency for each atom, the atomic sample is termed ``inhomogeneously broadened.''
-In contrast, if the atoms are stationary or move so slowly that there is no significant effect on spectroscopy, as in our simulations until now, the sample is called ``homogeneously broadened.'
+Before introducing new factors into our simulations such as the actual motion of the atoms, we repeat the numerical experiments with stationary atoms in the circular disk.
+However, this time we assume that the resonance frequency of each atom is also shifted by a Gaussian random variable with zero mean and the rms value $\omega_D=100\gamma$.
+This is a basic model for the Doppler shifts that follows from the motion of the atoms.
+Given that we have a different resonance frequency for each atom, the atomic sample is termed “inhomogeneously broadened.”
+In contrast, if the atoms are stationary or move so slowly that there is no significant effect on spectroscopy, as in our simulations until now, the sample is called “homogeneously broadened.”

 An example spectrum is shown in Fig.~\ref{INHOMO_D}.
-The line shape has the appearance common in the spectroscopy of inhomogeneously broadened samples.
+The line shape has an appearance common in the spectroscopy of inhomogeneously broadened samples.
 Accordingly, we fit it with the Voigt profile $V(\Delta-s;\Gamma,\Omega_D)$, convolution of a Lorentzian with the HWHM $\Gamma$ and a Gaussian with the rms width $\Omega_D$.
 We are particularly interested in the shift $s$ of the spectrum from the atomic resonance.

 We plot the shift of the resonance $s$ for inhomogeneously broadened samples as a function of the thickness of the disk $h$ in Fig.~\ref{STATIC_CLS} as filled circles.
 In these fits the widths of the Lorentzian and Gaussian components of the Voigt profile $\Gamma$ and $\Omega_D$ were also allowed to vary, and of course there was an overall multiplicative factor to fit.